 There are many online resources to help you but training with a group is always a great option.
 DSD run a couch to 5k program in March each year and recent graduates have even progressed to training for the Women’s Mini Marathon in June.

-We will be commencing training for the Women's Mini Marathon in Early April (Men & Women welcome), so we might suggest that you get in touch now and then start out on running easy until the end of March (or joining the couch to 5k progam) then come and join with us for the training sessions for the Women's Mini Marathon and let the WMM be a target for you to June.
+We commence training for the Women's Mini Marathon in early April (Men & Women welcome), so we might suggest that you get in touch now and then start out on running easy until the end of March (or joining the couch to 5k progam) then come and join with us for the training sessions for the Women's Mini Marathon and let the WMM be a target for you to June.
 (Gents we’ll give you a target of a similar 10km race around that time.)

 If you'd prefer to just get straight into it and don't mind being left on your own once we start running then feel free to come along to the club.
 You can get a lot out of being involved with the group by chatting and stretching before and after running.
 It really motivates!
 Check out the details of the Adult Meet & Train group for more information.